victoriamccray/victoriamccray.github.io/info.md

 ### Are you open to work?

 Yes!
-I would be most excited for Sr. Data Scientist, Research Engineer, or Bioinformatics roles, but I would be happy to discuss different opportunities.
+I would be most excited for Sr. Data Scientist, Research Engineer, or Bioinformatics roles, but I would be happy to discuss different opportunities as well.

 ### What were the results of your thesis?